JustAnotherHeroRiding/What-The-Key/Song Key.md

 - This will have to be transferred to the backend when it comes to making requests in order to hide the keys #DONE
 - The angular spotify service should only call the api which will handle the data fetching on the back end #DONE
 ##### Seems to be working for now.
 Random track, searching, library and deleted are working without issues and I did not have to make any changes to the components.
 Pay attention for any failed requests
-- After one hour the token expires and requests start failing with an error code 401 due to the token being invalid, we will have to implement a token refresh
+- After one hour the token expires and requests start failing with an error code 401 due to the token being invalid, we will have to implement a token refresh #DONE
+##### I added a timestamp and once it reaches 3600 seconds from the current time, it will refresh the token once a request is made

 ## Local storage to database